 Scout Field Trip Programs

 The New Jersey Sea Grant Consortium (NJSGC) offers a variety of field trip programs designed for boy and girl scout troops of all ages.
-These two-hour programs are held at our Sandy Hook facility and are led by experienced NJSGC environmental educators.
+These two-hour programs are held after school on weekdays at our Sandy Hook facility and are led by experienced NJSGC environmental educators.
 Each program offers the opportunity to explore the marine environment in a fun and educational way.
 All scout field trip programs cost $145 for up to 10 people.
 All children must pay (scouts and non-scouts).
 Additional participants are $14.50 each, up to a maximum of 25 people per group.
 Group rates are available.
 Equipment and materials are provided for each program, and every participant will receive a Fun Patch.

 For more information or to book a scout field trip program, please contact Jody Sackett at 732-872-1300, ext.
-20, or email at [email protected].
+20, or email at jsackett@njseagrant.org.

 Available programs are: